Active Learning Certificate Program

 Frequently Asked Questions

-All members of the BGSU teaching community are eligible to participate in this program, including full-time faculty (TTF or QRF), adjunct or part-time instructors, graduate students, and staff (administrative or classified).
+All members of the BGSU teaching community are eligible to participate in the Active Learning Certificate Program Course, including full-time faculty (TTF or QRF), adjunct or part-time instructors, graduate students, and staff (administrative or classified).
 This course has been designed for individuals who are currently teaching in the higher education classroom or plan to in the near future.
 Both the online modules and in-person session include activities that ask you to share past teaching and learning experiences, and to complete the course you must submit an active learning lesson plan.

 While all members of the BGSU teaching community are welcome to participate in this program, you do not need to complete this training to be pre-assigned an active learning classroom if you already have your Active Learning Certificate.

 No. As mentioned above, there are two routes to certification.
-You may apply for your Active Learning Certificate by showing evidence of demonstrated expertise with active learning strategies.
-To do this, complete the Active Learning Certificate Application Form, describing a lesson or unit during which you utilized active learning strategies.
-After your form is submitted, the CFE Director will contact you to arrange a time to discuss your application and experience.
+You may complete the Active Learning Certificate Demonstrated Expertise Application template, describing a lesson or unit during which you utilized active learning strategies, and submit your completed application via the Active Learning Certificate Demonstrated Expertise Application Form.

 Modules 1 and 2 are delivered online via Canvas.
 The modules consist of readings and videos about active learning strategies, reflections, knowledge checkpoint quizzes, discussion boards, an active learning lesson plan assignment, and a peer review of a colleague's lesson plan assignment.